TheCause/MidJourney_PromptHelper/README.md

 for i in $(ls -1 | sed -e 's/\.zip$//'); do unzip $i.zip -d $i && rm $i.zip; done
 ```

+## 3 - use BeautifulSoup to parse the HTML files (script available and html files in the htmls/ directory)

+All python scripts for extracting json from html are in ./scripts repository.

+I could merge all the scripts into one, but I won't do that for now :p

+/!\ the results are in the .jsons directory

 ## Sources